liquibase/liquibase-contribute-site/docs/code/api/command-commandscope.md

 The command metadata is available through the [liquibase.command.CommandFactory](https://javadocs.liquibase.com/liquibase-core/liquibase/command/CommandFactory.html){:target="_blank"} singleton.
 Like all singletons, you access the instance via `Scope.getSingleton(CommandFactory.class)`.

-For integrations that are looking to expose all Liquibase functionality to end users, such as the CLI or Maven integrations, the `CommandFactory` allows you to programmatically and dynamically expose everything Liquibase (including installed extensions) supports to your users.
+For integrations that are looking to expose all Liquibase functionality to end-users, such as the CLI or Maven integrations, the `CommandFactory` allows you to programmatically and dynamically expose everything Liquibase (including installed extensions) supports to your users.

 From the `CommandFactory`, you can call `getCommands()` to list all the available commands.
 For each command, it returns the [liquibase.command.CommandDefinition](https://javadocs.liquibase.com/liquibase-core/liquibase/command/CommandDefinition.html){:target="_blank"} for it.